adonisjs/v6-docs/content/docs/experimental/vite.md

 - Edge helpers and tags to generate URLs for assets processed by Vite.
 - Access to the [Vite Runtime API](https://vitejs.dev/guide/api-vite-runtime.html#vite-runtime-api) to perform server-side rendering (SSR).

+Vite is embedded inside the AdonisJS dev server, and every request that should be handled by Vite is proxied to it through an AdonisJS middleware.
+This allows us to directly access Vite's runtime API to perform server-side rendering (SSR) and also have a single dev server to manage.
+That also means that assets are served by AdonisJS itself, and not by a separate Vite dev server.

 ## Installation

 First make sure to have at least the following versions of AdonisJS installed: